codebeat-nl/xtm1638/README.md

 **NOTICE:** *When the class detects is not possible to use a configurated register port, it will switch to compatible mode!*

-## If you don't want to deal with port registers
+## If you don't want to deal with port registers at all

-You can completely switch off the use of port registers in the included xtm1386.config.h file:
+You can completely switch off the use of port registers in the included xtm1386.config.h file, however, you will not able to enjoy optimal performance.
 ```
 /* XTM_ARDUINO_COMPATIBLE:
  -------------------------